 Not only is Japan’s infrastructure the culmination of decades of development of the country’s highly advanced technologies, it also embodies being considerate and sensitive to other people’s needs so as not to cause any inconvenience to others.
 Japan's Infrastructure represent important Japanese concepts such as “Kikubari".

 Punctuality is one of the most highly valued virtues in Japanese society and good transportation infrastructure can make getting to places on time less of a hassle.
-To help people successfully get to their destinations on time, Japanese railway companies are dedicated to using advanced railway technology as well as to rigorous management in order to provide safe, reliable transportation for commuters and visitors alike.
+To help people successfully get to their destinations on time, Japanese railway companies are dedicated to using advanced railway technology as well as rigorous management in order to provide safe, reliable transportation for commuters and visitors alike.
 To make long-distance travel easier, railway companies have successfully developed bullet train (or shinkansen) technology and have become the world’s leader in high-speed rail technology.

 In Japan, picking up after oneself and helping maintain a clean environment is common practice to avoid inconveniencing others.
 As a result, the streets of Japan are extremely clean, often winning praise from visitors.
 The same mindset and standard of cleanliness applies to other areas, too.
 Whether it’s a railway company, a water treatment facility, or a waste processing plant, workers at these facilities are all dedicated to providing a comfortable and pleasant environment for people in the form of clean train carriages, clean water, or rigorous waste processing.